 9.X.7.2.1.3 OFDM slot concatenation

 The encoding block size shall depend on the number of OFDM slots allocated and the modulation specified for the current transmission.
 Concatenation of a number of OFDM slots shall be performed in order to allow for transmission of larger blocks of coding where it is possible, with the limitation of not exceeding the largest block size for the corresponding modulation and coding.
-Table 209 specifies the concatenation index for different modulations and coding.
+Table 9.X.7.2.1.3-1 specifies the concatenation index for different modulations and coding.

 For any modulation and coding, the following parameters are defined: